Undergraduate Course Offerings

 Graduate Course Offerings

-Professional Science Master or Certificate in Environmental Assessment (Off-Fort)
+Professional Science Master or Certificate in Environmental Assessment (City of Leavenworth)

 Highly trained environmental scientists and specialists are in high demand, according to the Bureau of Labor Statistics.
 Industries ranging from architecture, engineering and public policy require continued professional education for a variety of roles.
 Start or advance your career supporting human progress and environmental values.
 The environmental assessment program is highly interdisciplinary, drawing upon natural or physical science training, project management experience, and communications skills.
 Graduates can become professional scientists who play a key role protecting the environment and human health.
 Through their work, graduates identify possible environmental effects of a project or program, propose measures to decrease adverse effects, and predict those effects.
 KU offers a master's degree and four-course graduate certificate in environmental assessment in an accelerated format in Leavenworth.